rust-skia/rust-skia/README.md

 **LLVM**

-We recommend the version that comes preinstalled with your platform or, if not available, the [latest official LLVM release](http://releases.llvm.org/download.html).
+We recommend the version that comes preinstalled with your platform, or, if not available, the [latest official LLVM release](http://releases.llvm.org/download.html).
 To see which version of LLVM/Clang is installed on your system, use `clang --version`.

 **Python 2**